 Pet Supply Shop

-The Happy Tails Pet Supply Store and the eBay Store help raise money to support the mission of CAP and to care for our shelter animals.
-The primary volunteer duties in these stores are helping customers, putting away inventory, sorting donations, and generally helping to keep our stores clean and attractive.
+The Happy Tails Pet Supply Store helps raise money to support the mission of CAP and to care for our shelter animals.
+The primary volunteer duties in the store are helping customers, putting away inventory, sorting donations, and generally helping to keep our store clean and attractive.

 For more information about CAP's volunteer program, contact our volunteer coordinator.